sokolj1/minimal-mistakes/_posts/2018-03-16-K-Means-Clustering-Implementation.md

 {% highlight r %}

 pokemon_speed_defense <- pokemon[,c(11,8)]
 km.out <- kmeans(pokemon_speed_defense, centers = k, nstart = 20, iter.max = 50)

-ggplot(pokemon_speed_defense, aes(x = Defense, y = Speed, color = factor(Clusters))) + geom_point() + labs(color = "Cluster") + ggtitle("Pokemon Species, Speed vs. Defense")
+ggplot(pokemon_speed_defense, aes(x = Defense, y = Speed, color = factor(Clusters)))
++ geom_point() + labs(color = "Cluster") + ggtitle("Pokemon Species, Speed vs. Defense")

 {% endhighlight %}

 <img src="../assets/2018-03-16-K-Means-Clustering/pokemon_after_kmeans.jpeg" align="center" >

 So it looks like the pokemon in cluster #1 are the pokemon that have optimized speed and defense!
-Although we obtained our answer, I used the built in kmeans() R function to complete this task.
+Although we have obtained our answer, I used the built in kmeans() R function to complete this task.
 But what happens behind the scenes?
 What is the algorithm working in the background to determine the cluster assignments, and how does it work?
-All will be explained!
+All will be explained.

 ## K-means Clustering Algorithm Steps